buildingSMART/IDS/Documentation/testcases-ids.md

 [Sample IDS](testcases/ids/pass-prohibited_specifications_fail_if_at_least_one_entity_passes_all_requirements_1_3.ids) - [Sample IFC](testcases/ids/pass-prohibited_specifications_fail_if_at_least_one_entity_passes_all_requirements_1_3.ifc)

-## [PASS] Prohibited specifications fail if at least one entity passes all requirements 2/3
+## [FAIL] Prohibited specifications fail if at least one entity passes all requirements 2/3

 ~~~xml
 <specifications>